fastrgv/RufasSwap/README.md

 ## Rufaswap
 Rufaswap is a simple permuted picture puzzle app where the challenge is to restore the picture elements to their proper place.
 Two elements are selected with cursor clicks to initiate a swap.
 User controls the level of difficulty by choosing the number of slices.

-It uses a thin SDL2 binding, a thin OpenGL binding from "Lumen", a PNG reader for Ada by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+It uses a thin GLFW2 binding, a thin OpenGL binding, a PNG reader for Ada by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).

 Works on windows(mswin32), Macs running OS-X and PCs running GNU/Linux.